Shiva-Prakash-06/ensembl/frontend/README.md

 - Feed of "Looking For" posts
 - Create new jam posts
 - Message musicians directly
+- View all musicians who raised their hands
+- One-click interest toggle

 ### Profile
 - View and edit musician profiles